 - Gluteal Sets: Lie on your stomach with your legs straight out behind you.
 Squeeze your buttock muscles together and hold for 5 seconds.
 Relax.
 Do 2 sets of 15.

 You can do the rest of the exercises to strengthen your gluteal muscles when the sharp pain goes away and you have just a dull ache when you do the gluteal sets.

-- Prone hip extension (bent leg): Lie on your stomach with a pillow under your hips.
+- Prone hip extension with bent leg: Lie on your stomach with a pillow under your hips.
 Bend the knee on your injured side.
 Draw your belly button in towards your spine and tighten your abdominal muscles.
-Lift your bent leg off the floor about 6 inches.
+Lift your bent leg off the floor about 6 inches (15 centimeters).
 Keep your other leg straight.
 Hold for 5 seconds.
 Then lower your leg and relax.
 Do 2 sets of 15.

 - Resisted hip extension: Stand facing a door with elastic tubing tied around the ankle of your injured side.
 Knot the other end of the tubing and shut the knot in the door near the floor.
 Draw your abdomen in towards your spine and tighten your abdominal muscles.
 Pull the leg with the tubing straight back, keeping your leg straight.
 Make sure you do not lean forward.
 Return to the starting position.
 Do 2 sets of 15.

 - Resisted hip abduction: Stand sideways near a door with your injured side further from the door.
 Tie elastic tubing around the ankle on your injured side.
 Knot the other end of the tubing and close the knot in the door near the floor.
 Pull the tubing out to the side, keeping your leg straight.
 Return to the starting position.
 Do 2 sets of 15.
 For more resistance, move farther away from the door.

 After these exercises get easy, strengthen your buttock muscles by doing lunges.